SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

   <i class="star-5">★</i>
 </div>

 This one is tricky.
 Growth figures, especially when measured over only two data points (metrics today vs. metrics last year), are often hard to evaluate, unless absolute numbers are known as well.
 A representative from Facebook could have reported a [2150% growth](https://en.wikipedia.org/wiki/Template:Facebook_revenue) in revenue in 2005.
-While Facebook was indeed growing incredibly fast at that time, that particular statistic is meaningless, as revenue was nearly zero in 2004 (and only $9 million in 2005).
+While Facebook was indeed growing incredibly fast at that time, that particular statistic is meaningless, as revenue was nearly zero in 2004.

 This is not just a straw man argument.
-Various startups that I've interviewed with have claimed that they "doubled in revenue since last year," or even that they've been "doubling in revenue every year" when the company has only been in existence for 3 years, without providing a clear estimate of *current* revenue.
-In this talk by Dustin Moskovitz, co-founder of Facebook and founder of Asana...
+Various startups that I've interviewed with have claimed that they "doubled in revenue since last year," or even that they've been "doubling in revenue every year" when the company has only been in existence for 3 years, without providing a clear estimate of *current* revenue. <!-- In this talk by Dustin Moskovitz, co-founder of Facebook and founder of Asana... -->

 You should ask yourself why a company is choosing to share growth numbers, but not any absolute figures.
 It's likely because growth statistics are a lot of more flattering to the company.
 But you should know: being a derivative of the yearly revenue (or total user base) graph, growth figures will almost always contain less information.